Spanish for Your Brain

 Why Conversation Succeeds Where Apps Fail

 Recent science has debunked a long-standing myth: simply "knowing" a second language isn't enough to boost your brain.
-To see real Neuroplasticity, you don't need more vocabulary lists—you need high-frequency, high-stakes engagement.
+To take advantage of Neuroplasticity, you don't need more vocabulary lists—you need high-frequency, high-stakes engagement.

 We call this The Conversational Turn.